26 March 2026

 The Bottom Line: Busting a Long-Standing Myth

-Internal corrosion in sealed hollow sections isn't a genuine engineering challenge; it's a persistent myth that has lingered for far too long.
+Internal corrosion in sealed hollow sections isn't a genuine engineering concern; it's a persistent myth that has lingered for far too long.
+As one expert aptly put it:

 "Internal corrosion should be regarded as more of a bogey than a serious engineering problem."